Microsoft 365 Copilot - Additional FAQs

 AI is designed to make certain tasks more efficient (especially routine tasks).
 AI may not be able to handle more complex tasks that require human judgment, decision-making, and creativity.
 AI can help you with drafting communications, analyzing data, and assisting you in your everyday work.
 It is important to review, edit, and approve the content AI has created.

-Where can I find detailed information on privacy within Copilot and Microsoft 365?
+Where can I find detailed information on privacy within Copilot license and Microsoft 365?

-Copilot and Microsoft 365 are built on Microsoft's holistic approach to security, compliance, and privacy.
-To find detailed information of privacy measures and practices, read Microsoft’s Data, Privacy, and Security documentation for Copilot for Microsoft 365 https://learn.microsoft.com/microsoft-365-copilot/microsoft-365-copilot-privacy.
+Copilot license and Microsoft 365 are built on Microsoft's holistic approach to security, compliance, and privacy.
+To find detailed information on privacy measures and practices, read Microsoft’s Data, Privacy, and Security documentation for Microsoft 365 Copilot at https://learn.microsoft.com/microsoft-365-copilot/microsoft-365-copilot-privacy.

 What other AI resources are available at Texas A&M University?